HackerYou/scratchWorkshop/scratch.md

 ## Loops
 A loop is a piece of code that repeats multiple times.

-Loops can run as little as twice or as many as an infinite number of times, repeating the same sequence of actions over again.
+Loops can run as little as twice or as many as an infinite number of times, repeating the same sequence of actions every time.

-Let's say we want Scratch to move on his own without having to click the green button every time - we can use a loop for this.
+Let's say we want Scratch to move on its own without having to click the green flag every time - we can use a loop for this.

 ### Exercise Three: Click and Move...
 Forever!
-When we look at our cat moving around the page, you'll notice that we have to click the green flag every single time we want it to move forward.
-With loops, we can click the green flag once and have our cat move forever!
+When we look at our cat moving around the page right now, you'll notice that we have to click the green flag every single time we want it to move.
+We want our cat move forever!
+How might we write this in pseudo code?

 ```
-PSEUDOCODE
+PSEUDO CODE
-1. When the green flag is checked [Event]
+1. When the green flag is clicked [Event]
 2. Run the following actions forever: [Loop]
 3. Move the cat 100 pixels on the X axis [Action]
-4. Say hello [Action]
+4. Say "Hello!"
+[Action]
 5. (back to step 3) [End of the Loop]
 ```

-You'll notice that Scratch gets stuck on the edge of the stage once he runs out of real estate.
+You'll notice that Scratch gets stuck on the edge of the Stage once he runs out of real estate.
 How can we fix this?

 [Click here to see a working example!](https://scratch.mit.edu/projects/155362675/)

 ## Control Flow
-'Control flow' is the name we give in programming to the process of allowing our programs to have more than one possible path and outcomes.
+'Control flow' is the name we give to the process of allowing our programs to have more than one possible path and outcome.

 Remember reading choose your own adventure books as a kid?
-The reader has control over the destiny of your story.
-You could determine the fate of the characters by deciding which path to pursue.
+You had control over the story.
+You could determine the characters' fates by deciding which path to pursue.
+Go down the river rapids or go out into the lake?
+Accept the briefcase from the person at the bus stop or get on the bus to go home?

-Programs work the same way - a program with only one possible outcome is about as flat as a choose your own adventure with only one path.
+Programs work the same way.
+Log in or continue as a guest?
+Select a new sprite or use the same one again?
+A program with only one possible outcome is about as flat as a choose your own adventure with only one outcome.

-Currently, our cat mindlessly makes its way towards the edge of the and only stops when it can no longer go any further.
+Currently, our cat mindlessly makes its way towards the edge of the and only stops when it can't go any further.

 ```
 PSEUDOCODE:
 1. When green flag is clicked [Event]
-2. Run the following actions for ever: [Loop]
+2. Run the following actions forever: [Loop]
 3. If the cat is touching the boundary [Control Flow/Conditional Statement] of the visible area
 4. Say 'Ouch!'
 [Action]
 6. Go back to step 3 [End of Loop]